 Finland also has solid depth at forward with Teuvo Teravainen, Roope Hintz, and Kasperi Kapanen playing further down in the lineup.
 Plus, Kaapo Kakko will have established himself as a true offensive threat by 2022.

-One additional player to call out is Aatu Raty, who will be one of the first prospects chosen in the 2021 NHL Draft.
+One additional player to call out is Anton Lundell, who excels at both ends of the ice.

 Finland’s Defense & Goaltending Depth